withastro/docs/src/pages/en/core-concepts/routing.md

     },
     {
       slug: "products/astro-handbook",
-      title: "The ultimative Astro handbook",
+      title: "The ultimate Astro handbook",
       text: "If you want to learn Astro, you must read this book.", },
   ];